LBGC-CFB/SpliceLauncher/README.md

 ### Configure SpliceLauncher with INSTALL mode <a id="10"></a>

 SpliceLauncher is provide with a config.cfg file.
 This last contains the path for software and files used by SpliceLauncher.
-The mode INSTALL of SpliceLauncher permits to update this config.cfg file.
+The mode INSTALL of SpliceLauncher  updates this config.cfg file.
 If you define the path to GFF (v3) file and path to the FASTA genome, the INSTALL mode will extract all necessary information from this GFF and indexing the STAR genome.
 This information are storage in a BED file that contains the exon coordinates, in a sjdb file that contains the intron coordinates and a text file that contains the details of transcript structures.
-You can define where these files will saving by the `-O, --output` argument
+You need to define where these files will saving by the `-O, --output` argument

 Use INSTALL mode of SpliceLauncher:

     ```Bash
     cd /path/to/SpliceLauncher/
-    mkdir ./refSpliceLauncher
+    mkdir ./refSpliceLauncher # Here this folder will contain the reference files used by SpliceLauncher
     bash ./generate_needed_files.sh --runMode INSTALL \
         -O ./refSpliceLauncher \
         --STAR /path/to/STAR \